 - 1/8 teaspoon fine sea salt

 - 1 avocado chopped

-- Next, prepare your lime sauce by combining the lime juice, syrup, chili powder, cumin and salt and whisk well.
-Add to a small pan over the stove over medium-low heat.
-Cook for just a couple of minutes to heat through.
+Combine the lime juice, syrup, chili powder, cumin and salt in a small bowl, and whisk well.
+Add the lime mixture to a small pan over medium-low heat.
+Cook 2 minutes to heat through.